babalugats76/babalugats76.github.io/_posts/2017-03-19-stargate-demo-lesson.md

 ---
 layout: post
-title:  "Demo Lesson - Innovation"
+title:  " - Innovation"
 date:   2017-03-19 00:00:00 +0600
 tags: ["Lessons"]
-excerpt: A demo lesson on innovation and its impact on our world
+excerpt: A  on innovation and its impact on our world
 ---
 <p>It was nice getting to meet you today!
 Here is a chance to continue working with the topic of our conversation: <strong>innovation</strong>.</p>
 <h2><a name="lesson">Lesson</a></h2>
 <p>If you missed anything or would like to review the lesson, go back through the presentation.</p>
-{% capture slides-title %}Demo Lesson - Presentation - Innovation{% endcapture %}
+{% capture slides-title %}Presentation - Innovation{% endcapture %}
 {% capture slides %}1OC-Ve1-BwOLT1sa3Yk9UmKpUE45RdojEvrL9ear9eao{% endcapture %}
 {% include slides.html %}
-<p><a href="https://docs.google.com/document/d/1dZ5ffiv2Afqqxx6PzSqoXf_-h46XbBKrNaSNQUyqN9s/edit?usp=sharing" target="_blank" title="Demo Lesson - Note Catcher - Innovation">Demo Lesson - Note Catcher - Innovation</a></p>
+<p><a href="https://docs.google.com/document/d/1dZ5ffiv2Afqqxx6PzSqoXf_-h46XbBKrNaSNQUyqN9s/edit?usp=sharing" target="_blank" title="Note Catcher - Innovation">Note Catcher - Innovation</a></p>
 <p>If you are ready to continue, please proceed to the <a href="#activity">activity</a>.</p>
 <hr>
 <h2><a name="activity">Activity</a></h2>